ajxs/yamaha_dx7_rom_disassembly/README.md

 ## Outstanding Questions

 * In the firmware there are two arrays used to track active key/note events: `M_MIDI_NOTE_EVENT_BUFFER`, which is used when adding/removing a note via MIDI, and `M_VOICE_STATUS`, which is used by the main `VOICE_ADD` and `VOICE_REMOVE` subroutines to track the status of individual voices.
-The MIDI voice status array is only checked when adding a voice via MIDI, but not used by the keyboard handlers.
-Was this part of some multitimbral functionality removed during development?
+The MIDI voice status array is only checked when adding a voice via MIDI, but not used by the keyboard handlers. ~~Was this part of some multitimbral functionality removed during development?~~

+**Update 241019:** Earlier I speculated that this was a remnant of an earlier implementation, however I investigated version 1.6 (IG114640), and it doesn't have this functionality.

+This subroutine also features a seemingly useless extra loop, searching for a 'free' voice.
+This extraneous loop also features in the DX7 SER7 ROM.

 * What is the purpose of the `M_LAST_FRONT_PANEL_INPUT_ALTERNATE` variable?
 This seems to track the same information as `M_LAST_FRONT_PANEL_INPUT`, however the codes for the front-panel numeric buttons are incremented.
 This allows for a null value of `0`, which is tested against in some cases.
 Why weren't these two variables consolidated?